jennvheb/paper_drift_visualization/README.md

 # setup
 First, ensure you have Python 3 installed by running 'python3 --version'.
 If Python 3 is not installed, please install it from the official Python website or your system's package manager.

-Next, create a virtual environment for the project to manage dependencies separately from your global Python installation:
+After cloning the repository, create a virtual environment for the project to manage dependencies separately from your global Python installation:
 ```sh
 $ python3 -m venv env
 ```

-This command creates a new directory env where the virtual environment files are stored.
 To activate the virtual environment, run:

 On macOS/Linux:
 ```sh